- GRADUATE STUDIES

 The Office of the Registrar manages all student academic records, including transcripts, for all campuses of Franklin Pierce University.
 A request for a transcript can be made online via the National Student Clearinghouse.
 For past students looking for transcripts, diplomas, or how to verify your degree, please visit the Registrar's Office page on eRaven for more information.

-Transcript requests generally require 3-5 business days for processing.
+Transcript requests may take up to 3 business days for processing.
 Please allow additional time if you're making a request at the beginning or end of a semester or term.

 Franklin Pierce University currently offers the following delivery options for official transcripts: